Gieneq/Audio-Spectrum-Display/schematics/README.md

 Equivalent circuit is made using:
 - new voltage source with Thevenin's voltage value,
-- resitor with Thevenin's resistance value.
+- resistor with Thevenin's resistance value.

 |Equivalent circuit|
 |:-:|